Buzzy Shark Tank Update – Shark Tank Season 5

 The tactic backfires.
 Barbara has already “climbed a mountain” with Ava the Elephant, and is unwilling to take on another medical consumer product.
 She’s out.

-Kevin O’Leary is unimpressed with the valuation, and with her lack of a cohesive sales strategy.
+Kevin O’Leary is unimpressed with the valuation and with Dr. Amy’s lack of a cohesive sales strategy.
 Dr. Amy needs the money to scale.
-She wants to move Buzzy into big box stores.
-Kevin O’Leary thinks going into a big box store is a mistake.
+She wants to move Buzzy into big box stores, but Kevin O’Leary thinks this is a mistake.

-Lori Greiner agrees with O’Leary’s assessment, and tells Dr. Amy that she should be selling directly to doctors, not to consumers.
+Lori Greiner agrees with O’Leary’s assessment and tells Dr. Amy that she should sell directly to doctors, not consumers.
 She’s out.

 O’Leary makes an offer; $500,000, for 20%.
 Robert Herjavec is willing to partner with O’Leary on the offer.